adaltas/node-csv-docs/src/md/project/api/stream.md

 ## Using the pipe API

-Pipes in Node.js is a native functionnality provided by the [stream API](https://nodejs.org/api/stream.html).
+Pipes in Node.js is a native functionality provided by the [stream API](https://nodejs.org/api/stream.html).
 It behave just like Unix pipes where the output of a process, here a stream reader, is redirected as the input of the following process, here a stream writer.

 The [pipe example](https://github.com/adaltas/node-csv/blob/master/packages/csv/samples/pipe.js) is quite readable while also scalable: